 The Coconut Farm is free to see and you can park anywhere along the main road just make sure you are out of the way of traffic.
 There will be children that run up to you at full speed selling bamboo straws so don’t be alarmed.
 There are also a few vendors selling drinks and snacks alongside the road as well.

 To reach the Coconut Farm you can type Coconut Trees View Deck into your GPS.
-Or just follow the road to the Maasin River and you’ll see it!
+Or just follow the Siargao Circumferential Road to the Maasin River and you’ll pass it along the way!

 The Coconut Tree Lined Road